momchil-terziev/momchil-terziev.github.io/Code/Near-wall-grid.md

 - The Help button opens this page
 - ✅ if the tickbox is ticked, the Run analysis button displays the results from all methods to predict $$C_f$$ in the command window.
+- The 'Fill fluid properties' button enters the fresh water properties.

 Properties of water to input into the app: